NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 ## Introduction

-Redis is an in-memory database with pupsub functionality.
+Redis is an in-memory database with pupsub[^9] functionality.
 Typically, Redis used as a caching layer for data that would otherwise be slow to get from disk/database therefore slow down api requests.

 ### Well known companies that uses Redis